andresaraujo/website/flutter-for-android.md

 The quick and dirty way around this is to assign your list variable a new List() inside of setState, copy over all the old data to the new list.
-This is inefficient a simple dirty way to acheive an update.
+This is inefficient a simple dirty way to achieve an update.

 <!-- skip -->
 {% prettify dart %}